nickrwann/personal-website-v3.1/replit.md

   - Consistent cursor behavior across About section and Q&A responses
 - **Responsive Layout**: Mobile-first approach with adaptive subtitle (single line on desktop, 3 centered lines on mobile)
 - **Fixed Chrome Elements**: NW badge and theme toggle remain visible while scrolling
-- **Incremental Content Reveal**: About section streams first, then Experience items appear sequentially with fade-in animations
+- **Incremental Content Reveal**: About section streams first (character-by-character), then Experience items appear sequentially with character-by-character description streaming for each one

 **ChatGPT-Style Chat Interface**:
 - **In-Flow Input Bar**: Chat input positioned in page flow (not fixed) with clean one-container design